 The President delivered a verbal report.
 The staff and board have worked hard to increase the transparency throughout the organization.
-He is entering the final year of his 2nd and final term.
+He is entering the last year of his 2nd and final term.
 The President reaffirmed that school sport makes a difference in education and student's lives.
-The President state that looking forward there's still lots of exciting work to be done such as re-zoning work, governance work, etc.
+The President stated that looking forward there's still lots of exciting work to be done such as establishing new traditions in our new zones, and working on the governance, safety and competitive fairness work that is underway.